dtao/PhilosopherDeveloper/source/posts/self-healing-chain.markdown

 So series circuits are fragile, and when they do inevitably break, they're tough to fix.

-You might think I'm on my way to drawing an analogy between circuits and software systems.
-That would probably be apt---I could go on to talk about loosely coupled microservices, or something--- but my point in this post isn't specific to software.
-It's related to organizations of people, software teams or otherwise.

 We've all experienced the frustration of not being able to do *our* job because someone else hasn't done *their* job.
 A software developer might like to implement a feature, but she can't because the product owner hasn't spec'd it out, or the design is up in the air.
 A salesperson might have